Tippah Dwan

 In August 2021, Dwan was named in the 2021/22 Australian Development squad, one level below the Australian Diamonds.

 In September 2021, it was announced that Dwan and fellow player Rudi Ellis would both depart the Firebirds at the end of the month for other clubs.
 Later the same month, the Adelaide Thunderbirds announced they had signed Dwan for the 2022 Super Netball season.
+She played for the Thunderbirds for the 2022 and 2023 seasons, winning the premiership in 2023, before departing to be closer to family in Brisbane.

+Dwan earned her first call-up to the Australian National Team in October 2023, being named in the squad for the Fast5 Netball World Series on the back of her performance in the 2023 Super Netball season.
+The Australian team would go on to win the final 35-23 against New Zealand.

+On 15 December 2023, it was announced that Dwan had re-signed with her former team the Queensland Firebirds for two years ahead of the 2024 Super Netball season.